- 6:30 p.m.

 - Prepare or review studies and plans for consideration by the governing bodies in taking action that affects the preservation and enhancement of such districts.

-- Recommend to the board of aldermen such action as will enhance and preserve the special character of neighborhood preservation districts.
+- Recommend to the Town Council such action as will enhance and preserve the special character of neighborhood preservation districts.

 - Cooperate with public and private officials, organizations, agencies, and groups, which are concerned with and have an impact upon neighborhood preservation districts.